petermchale/truvari/tests/sample-haplotype-test/README.md

 those reads in five regions, followed by running a bespoke caller on the assemblies.

 ## base.vcf
-Calls made from haplotype-resolved assemblies of long reads in the same sample at the same five regions.
+Calls were made from haplotype-resolved assemblies of long reads in the same sample at the same five regions.

 ## classifications_sequence_similarities.tsv